Dear True North Strategic Communication and the NT Department of Infrastructure, Planning and Logistics, cc NT Ministers.

-Darwin is surrounded by the waters of the harbour, providing a beautiful backdrop to the daily lives of locals, a source of recreation and leisure, and supplying healthy food in the form of fish and crabs caught by many fishers and their families.
-It is a centrepiece for the tourist experience and facilitates the passage of many marine-based industries.
+Darwin is surrounded by the waters of the Harbour, providing a beautiful backdrop to the daily lives of locals and the centrepiece for the Territory experience.
+It is a source of recreation and supplies healthy food in the form of fish and crabs caught by many fishers and their families.
 Darwin has a unique coastal lifestyle worth protecting.

 As a resident of the Darwin region I am concerned about the impact of the proposed Middle Arm heavy industry development.

 The proposal to construct a massive industrial precinct would be based on the burning of fossil fuels and host some of the most toxic industries such as a petrochemical plastic plant.

 At a time when the world is phasing out fossil fuels and cities are shutting down heavy industry close to residential areas due to impacts on human health and the environment, it is extraordinary that the Northern Territory Government proposes to construct and operate a facility of this kind in the middle of the highly-valued Darwin Harbour, and within kilometres of the cities of Palmerston and Darwin.
 I worry that this development will have a huge and detrimental impact on the many values of Darwin Harbour and its residents.

 Darwin Harbour - a natural, cultural and recreational treasure

 We know that Territorians care passionately about their coastal backyard.
 For example, a Keep Top End Coasts Community Survey in 2020 found that 68% visit our coasts at least once a week.
 90% of the respondents were concerned about the future of Top End coasts.
 Polling also found that 60% of those who go fishing said the quality of fishing has declined and that 74% of respondents want the next NT Government to do more to protect the health of our coasts.
 We see these types of statistics time and time again.